Alxflem/DA109A_GROUP16/README.md

 ## Backend Setup

+Create a python virtual environment with
+´´´python -m venv venv´´´
+and activate it with
+´´´.\venv\Scripts\activate´´´ for windows
+´´´source venv/bin/activate´´´ for macOS

 3. Open the terminal/command prompt on your computer
 4. Navigate to the "DA109A_GROUP16" folder where you extracted the zipped files
-5. Change directory to the backend folder:
+5. Change directory to the backend folder: cd backend

-    ```bash
-    cd backend
-    ```
+6. Create a python virtual environment with

+´´´python -m venv venv´´´

+and activate it with

+“.\venv\Scripts\activate” for windows
+“source venv/bin/activate” for macOS

-6. Install the required Python packages:
+7. Install the required libraries with

-    ```bash
-    pip install flask flask-cors requests psycopg2
-    ```

-    If the above command doesn't work, you can try:

-    ```bash
-    pip3 install flask
-    pip3 install flask-cors
-    pip3 install psycopg2
-    pip3 install requests
-    ```

-    If psycopg2 does not work run the commands as before but replace psycopg2 with
-    psycopg2-binary
+	´´´pip install -r requirements.txt´´´

-7. Go back to the main project folder:
+8. Go back to the main project folder: cd ..

-    ```bash
-    cd ..
-    ```

 ## Frontend Setup

-8. Change directory to the frontend folder:
+9. Change directory to the frontend folder: cd frontend

-    ```bash
-    cd frontend
-    ```

-9. Install the required Node.js packages:
+10. Install the required Node.js packages: npm install

-    ```bash
-    npm install
-    ```

 ## Start Frontend

-10. Make sure you are in the frontend directory:
+11. Make sure you are in the frontend directory: cd frontend

-    ```bash
-    cd frontend
-    ```

-11. Run the following command to start the frontend:
+12. Run the following command to start the frontend: npm run dev

-    ```bash
-    npm run dev
-    ```

 ## Start Backend

-12. Open a new terminal/command prompt and navigate to the project folder like in step 4
+13. Open a new terminal/command prompt and navigate to the project folder like in step 4

-13. Make sure you are in the backend directory:
+14. Make sure you are in the backend directory: cd backend

-    ```bash
-    cd backend
-    ```

-    If you are in the frontend directory, go back to the main project folder:
+    If you are in the frontend directory, go back to the main project folder: cd ..

-    ```bash
-    cd ..
-    ```

-    Then, navigate to the backend directory:
+    Then, navigate to the backend directory: cd backend

-    ```bash
-    cd backend
-    ```

-14. Run the following command to start the backend on port 5000:
+15. Run the following command to start the backend or by pressing the start button in an IDE with main.py as the chosen file: python main.py

-    ```bash
-    python main.py
-    ```

 Now, your project should be up and running.
-Access the frontend at [http://localhost:5173](http://localhost:5173) and the backend at [http://localhost:5000](http://localhost:5000).
+Access the frontend at http://localhost:5173 and the backend at http://localhost:5000